emsilver987/CS_450_Phase_2/docs/security/SECURITY_AUDIT_REPORT.md

 Your Phase 2 project demonstrates **strong foundational security engineering** with comprehensive threat modeling, detailed documentation, and solid implementation of core security controls (IAM, encryption, authentication).
 The STRIDE analysis is thorough, and the Five Whys documentation is exemplary.

-However, **critical gaps** in WAF protection, JWT secret management, MFA enforcement, and SSRF protection prevent the security case from being production-ready.
-These gaps are fixable with focused effort.
+However, **critical gaps** in WAF protection, MFA enforcement, and SSRF protection prevent the security case from being production-ready.
+JWT secret management has been fixed (now uses Secrets Manager with KMS encryption).
+Remaining gaps are fixable with focused effort.

 **Recommendation:** Address all **Critical** and **High** priority items from the checklist before submitting the final security case.
 The current score of **68/100** indicates good progress but needs improvement to meet ACME's security standards.